logo

 Nerve Blocks

 Nerve blocks are more than a short-lived anesthetic during a medical procedure.
-The skilled team at NeuroSpine Center of Wisconsin, in Appleton, Oshkosh, North Fond du Lac, and Fond du Lac, Wisconsin, uses nerve blocks to diagnose the source of your pain and as a therapeutic injection, giving you relief from pain anywhere in your body.
+The skilled team at NeuroSpine Center of Wisconsin, in Appleton, Oshkosh, North Fond du Lac, and Bellevue, Wisconsin, uses nerve blocks to diagnose the source of your pain and as a therapeutic injection, giving you relief from pain anywhere in your body.
 Call the nearest office today to see if you’re a candidate for nerve blocks.

 Nerve Blocks Q & A